Valicek1/munin-uraniumx/README.md

     # env.data_dir /var/lib/uraniumx
     ```

-    This will tell Munin to run `uraniumx-cli` as the `bitcoin` user.
+    This will tell Munin to run `uraniumx-cli` as the `uraniumx` user.
 Adapt it to your setup and avoid using `root`.

 1. Restart the *munin-node* daemon with `systemctl restart munin-node` or `/etc/init.d/munin-node restart`.